 We recommend using our converter to make an EPUB from your DOCX file or using Calibre to create an EPUB.

 Many new authors might make the mistake of thinking if they have a portable document format (PDF) of their book it means that we can read it on an ereader or other mobile device.
 While most times we can open the PDF, the text is far too small because it is a static or unchangeable image.
-EPUB ebooks can dynamically resize to fit the screen of any device.
+EPUB ebooks can dynamically resize to fit any device’s screen.
 Since the text in EPUB format can change in terms of size, font and color, reading an EPUB book becomes a much more personal experience for the reader.
 Sounds great right?
 But how do you make an EPUB book?

 What You’ll Need to make an EPUB Ebook